dannyvaks/reflection_agent_education/readme.md

   (each question contributes up to 10% toward the overall grade)
 - Friendly **Analyze the Answer** button sends your solution to the `/analyze-code/` endpoint and shows how the model would solve the problem
-- The agent uses Chain-of-Thought reflection to compare your code with the expected answer from the Kaggle dataset and assigns a score (each question contributes up to 10%)
+- The agent uses Chain-of-Thought reflection to compare your code with answers from a local instruction dataset and assigns a score (each question contributes up to 10%)
-- RAG retrieval supplies similar dataset examples so the LLM can act as a judge and rank your answer fairly when you press **Analyze the Answer**
+- RAG retrieval supplies similar examples from the dataset so the LLM can act as a judge and rank your answer fairly when you press **Analyze the Answer**
 - Friendly visual feedback for code submissions with an overall score summary
 - Model solution shown after you submit your answer so you can compare
 - Button lets you show or hide the expected answer for each question